-Brookfield is a decidedly white-collar village, with fully 85.66% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Brookfield is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Brookfield who work in office and administrative support (19.32%), management occupations (11.50%), and sales jobs (10.06%).
+Brookfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Brookfield is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Brookfield who work in office and administrative support (14.05%), management occupations (10.96%), and sales jobs (10.33%).

 Also of interest is that Brookfield has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Brookfield in 2010 was $33,584, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $134,336 for a family of four.
+The per capita income in Brookfield in 2018 was $36,832, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $147,328 for a family of four.
 However, Brookfield contains both very wealthy and poor people as well.

+Brookfield is a very ethnically-diverse village.
 The people who call Brookfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookfield residents report their race to be White, followed by Black or African-American.
 Brookfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.50% of the village’s residents.
-Important ancestries of people in Brookfield include Irish, Italian, Polish, and Czech.
+People of Hispanic or Latino origin account for 22.88% of the village’s residents.
+Important ancestries of people in Brookfield include Irish, German, Polish, Italian, and Czech.

 The most common language spoken in Brookfield is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Slavic languages.